Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Labrador has 72 active public transport stops, all of which are bus stops.
 These stops are served by six different routes that together facilitate 1,437 weekly passenger trips.
-Transport accessibility is considered excellent, with residents typically residing just 144 meters from the nearest stop.
-As a primarily residential area, most commuters travel outward.
-Cars remain the primary mode of transport, used by 86% of residents.
-On average, there are 0.9 vehicles per dwelling, which is below the regional average.
+Transport accessibility is rated as excellent, with residents typically located 144 meters from the nearest stop.
+Most residents commute outward due to Labrador's primarily residential nature.
+Car remains the dominant mode of transport at 86%.
+Vehicle ownership averages 0.9 per dwelling, which is below the regional average.

-According to the 2021 Census, only 12.1% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 205 trips per day, equating to approximately 19 weekly trips per stop.
+According to the 2021 Census, only 12.1% of residents work from home, a figure that may reflect COVID-19 conditions.
+Service frequency averages 205 trips per day across all routes, equating to approximately 19 weekly trips per stop.

 Frequently Asked Questions - Transport